 Mkdir command is used to create a new directory in the computer disk where the other directories or files could be stored.
 Mkdir command has to be followed by an arbitrary name that will be the name of the newly-created directory.

 - systemctl Command

 The systemctl command is used to manage the operating system services and start-ups.
-This is considered as one of the very important commands while it comes to working with the services that work in the operating system.
+This is considered one of the very important commands for working with the services that work in the operating system.

 - Sudo Command

 Sudo is the command that lets any other command with the privileges of the root user.
 Any command is written together with sudo must execute as it is like an instruction from the owner of the system or the user who has created the system.